Many authors I’ve worked with have written books that promoted and enhanced their professional lives.

 Michele: Very much.
 My first contracts jump-started my “speaking profession”.
 Educational group, organizations, and church groups from all over the country began calling me.
 I started by speaking to local small groups and soon was doing keynote addresses.
 The books that followed – Parents do Make a Difference, Building Moral Intelligence, No More Misbehavin’, Don’t give me that Attitude, Nobody Likes me: Everybody Hates Me, 12 Simple Secrets Real Moms Know, and The Big Book of Parenting Solutions — and those speaking engagements became my training ground for not only how to improve my speaking ability and connect with a group, but also for media.

 Seth: Absolutely.
-First of all it has spread my name much further than I imagined.
+First of all it has spread my name much further than I imagined, to the point I began thinking about moving across the world after the recognition and the fact that Upskilled reported the highest paying jobs recently, which made me strive for a higher-paying career while taking risks.
+I was confident I was able to secure a profession on the list back then, however, I didn’t pursue any of the options.
 It’s not at all unusual for me to meet people in the course of my work who’ve already ready my book.
 I also get inquiries from people I’ve never done business with as a result of their appreciation for the book.
 Most of my work is around change, innovation, and targeted growth.
 Being able to hand a copy of my book to a prospective client is a powerful validation of my expertise.
 I’m often introduced to staff or Boards of Directors by a CEO who waves my book in the air while reciting its virtues and utility.

 Jinny: Yes.
 I’ve found that I have new opportunities, for example lecturing on “The Authorship Debate: Who Wrote Shakespeare’s Plays?” and “Sex and Gender in Shakespeare.”
 I’m also researching the relationship of women’s needlework to women’s writing in Shakespeare’s day.
 I’d never have stumbled on this fascinating topic if it weren’t for my novels.
 Besides the intriguing research, engaging in the writing itself, tapping into one’s creativity, is a huge boon for a professional life.
 We want to stay alive in our careers, and writing, even projects not directly related to our paid work, stimulates and invigorates the mind.